awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 **Note**
 *<your\-source\-bucket\-name>* and *<your\-destination\-bucket\-name>* can be the same Amazon S3 bucket\.

-The following text describes the parameters for the start\-signing\-job command:
+The following text describes the parameters for the put\-signing\-profile and start\-signing\-job commands:

 `source`
 Specifies the location of the unsigned firmware in an S3 bucket\.